imindersingh/brit-insurance-web-tests/README.md

    model.
 2. Along with this, the screenplay pattern has the concept of questions, which is a way to inspect the state and retrieve information required.
-3. The Screenplay pattern allows user-focused, end-to-end web tests to be written fluently.
+3. The Screenplay pattern allows user-focused, end-to-end web tests to be written fluently driven by the concept of actors.

 More information about the screenplay pattern can be found [here](https://serenity-bdd.github.io/docs/screenplay/screenplay_fundamentals).